Gaku789/GOPY/README.md

 ##### python GOPY.py generate_GO path_to_file X Y Z file_to_save

 - Used to generate a graphene oxide layer.
 The 'path_to_file' points to an existing pristine graphene PDB file.
 You may first generate a PG layer using GOPY.
-X corresponds to the desired number of carboxyl functional groups, Y corresponds to the number of epoxy groups and Z corresponds to the number of hydroxyl groups.
+X corresponds to the desired number of carboxyl(羧基，在边部) functional groups, Y corresponds to the number of epoxy groups(环氧基) and Z corresponds to the number of hydroxyl groups(羟基).
 The file_to_save represents the name under which the new PDB file should be saved.
 E.g. 'python GOPY.py /path/to/PG.pdb 30 60 60' will generate a GO layer, attempting to place
 30 carboxyl groups, 60 epoxy groups and 60 hydroxyl groups.